TOLOSAT/gravimetry-payload/doc/documentation.md

 ## What does it do?
-The purpose of this tool is to solve for the _Stokes "spherical harmonic coefficients"_ to the geopotential or Earth.
+The purpose of this tool is to solve for the _Stokes "spherical harmonic coefficients"_ to the geopotential or Earth, sourced from satellite trajectories.
 The calculation process is as follows:
 1. Obtain the positions to the trajectory of a satellite
 1. Derivate the position to find the acceleration